forestgrape/coronavirus/coronavirus.md

 So a host cell is always an infected cell.

 Most cells don't live forever.
-In multicellular organisms most cells live fare shorter than the organism itself and even most cell lines don't survive.
-Only few cells have the chance of being part of the cells giving raise to descendants [in work].
+In multicellular organisms most cells live fare shorter than the organism itself and even most cell lines don't survive and only few cells have the chance of being part of the cells giving raise to descendants [Organisms](#).
 If virus infected, cells often die even faster.
 Thus viruses need to jump to next cells.
-To achieve this, most viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle):
+To achieve this, most viruses, including coronaviruses, have a 2 phase life cycle.

-* Virus phase: Produce proteins and ultimately progeny by the using structures, resources and enzymes from the cell infected.
+### Life Cycle
 * Virion phase: Travel, wait and upon match with an [infectable cell](#infectable-cell) induce infection.
+* Metabolic phase: Produce proteins and ultimately progeny by the using structures, resources and enzymes from the cell infected.

 > <span id='virion'> A _virion_ is form of a virus outside a cell and ready to infect a cell. </span>

 Virions are similar to seeds of plants: They are dormant and wait for activation.
 Virions don't have a metabolism running.
-However they have sticky proteins which can get attached to cells.
+However they evolved to induce infection on the right circumstances. to be capable have sticky proteins which can get attached to cells.
 Once activated/primed cell fusion is initiated by using spring loaded energy.

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

-Once a virus infects cells, it changes the cell's metabolism.
-To survive to produce rough copies of itself.
-Therefore viruses are dependent on the host cells.
-Long-term surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
-The survival of fit ecosystems is ubiquitous in nature.
+Once a virus infects cells, it changes metabolism of the cell.
+For surviving a virus hijacks the cell's metabolism to produce new virions.

 > <span id='infected-object'> An object is called _infected_ by a virus if it contains cells that are infected.
 An object can be a tissue, an organ, a structure or an organism.
 There are constraints on a [object to be infectable](#tropism-of-viruses).</span>

 So an organism is infected if it has some cells that are [infected](#infected-cell).

 > <span id='infectable-object'> An object is *infectable* if it can become [infected](#infected-object).
 An object can be a tissue, an organ, a structure (e.g. upper respiratory tract) or an organism.</span>

+Therefore viruses are dependent on the host cells.
+Long-term surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
+The survival of fit ecosystems is ubiquitous in nature.

 ### Virus Classification